PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-13 10:10:28
+Last updated: 2024-04-13 10:11:35
-Random Quote: There is no creature on earth half so terrifying as a truly just man.  -  Varys
+Random Quote: Bear Island knows no king save the King in the North, whose name is Stark.  -  Lyanna Mormont